 No deal would see the UK fall out of many EU judicial cooperation arrangements, complicating cross-border disputes.

-The latest paper highlights the impact on family law, where individuals concerned come from the UK and EU countries.
+The UK government's paper highlights the impact on family law, where individuals concerned come from the UK and EU countries.
 This covers areas such as divorce proceedings, maintenance, child arrangements and child abduction cases.

 Some areas would see a switch from EU rules to Hague Conventions — but some experts say legal wrangles could become more complicated for many people.

-The government’s papers published on Thursday also covered several other areas, from firearms and data protection, to energy supply and satellites and space programmes.
+The government’s papers also cover several other areas, from firearms and data protection, to energy supply and satellites and space programmes.
 Often they are directed at businesses rather than consumers — but a major shake-up for companies would likely have a knock-on effect on individuals.